 Red tape, paperwork, effort, and a tremendous amount of patience successfully meshed a few days ago when we drove our truck down the driveway.
 Let the journey begin!

 It felt liberating in the sense that we were going to begin earning a living as a family again.
 Family businesses are at the very top of the list of things that I support, whether it wraps around making soap, building websites, truck driving – whatever the family joins together, builds, and supports.

 I am new at sitting in the seat of a truck.
 I felt like I was on an amusement ride.
 The ride, however, wasn’t manned by a person that would pull a lever and stop the motion in just a few minutes.
 No, the ride was moving down the road, sitting high above almost every vehicle.
 I was a tad bit intimidated.

 I grew into a respect for the truck that first day, the day we picked up a trailer and headed home.

 As we neared home, I noticed an Amish basket stand set up on a corner.
-The couple was sitting on their bench seat in their covered wagon.
+The couple was sitting on the bench seat of their covered wagon.
 The animated conversation between the pair caught my attention.
 It reflected love, family, and happiness.
-I smiled at the women as our attention locked.
+I smiled at the women as our eyes locked.
 She said something to her husband as she waved at me.
 All of us were soon smiling and exchanging waves.
-What a contrast, obviously, the Amish couple were happily running their family business from their wagon, we were in our semi-truck, also running our family business.
+What a contrast, obviously, the Amish couple were happily running their family business from their wagon.
+We were in our semi-truck, also running our family business.
 God spoke to me at that moment, through them, through happiness, through unsaid words.
 It was good.
 I found peace.